mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Saturday, 27 September 2025

-- The average temperature today is 13.4˚C,
+- The average temperature today is 12.12˚C,
-- With highs of 14.05˚C and lows of 13.15˚C,
+- With highs of 12.12˚C and lows of 12.12˚C,
-- It may feel like 12.78˚C with overcast clouds
+- It may feel like 11.53˚C with broken clouds
-- The wind speed is 2.24m/s and visibility is 10000m
+- The wind speed is 3.81m/s and visibility is 10000m
-- The pressure is 1017hPa and humidity is 76%
+- The pressure is 1018hPa and humidity is 82%
 - The sun will rise at 06:02 and set at 17:55

 <!-- weather_marker ends -->